awsdocs/aws-php-developers-guide/doc_source/firehose-example-delivery-stream.rst

 Delete a Delivery Stream
 ========================

 Delete a Delivery Stream using the following code sample.
+This will also delete any data you have sent to the Delivery Stream.

 **Imports**